hugoalh-studio/ghactions-toolkit-powershell/README.md

 ## 📝 Description

-A PowerShell module to provide a better and easier way to GitHub Actions communicate with the runner machine.
+A PowerShell module to provide a better and easier way for GitHub Actions to communicate with the runner machine.

 ## 📚 Documentation